Pain in Left Side of the Body: An In-Depth Look

 Angina: In addition to the possibility of a heart attack, heart pain can also be caused by angina, a condition where the normal blood flow is interrupted due to the harrowing of the arteries.

 Physical injuries: Physical injuries may also lead to pain on the left side and can be extremely uncomfortable.
-Contracting a large bruise, pinching a nerve or straining a muscle can cause the left side pain to soar.
+Contracting a large bruise, pinching a nerve or straining a muscle can cause the this pain to soar.
 In addition to being a cause for chest pain, a pinched nerve can also lead to desensitization or numbness in the arm which could then be easily mistaken for a heart attack.
 Carefully evaluating your symptoms can indeed help to determine if you are suffering from a cardiac issue or a simple injury.

 Stress: Stress could potentially lead to chest pain manifesting itself in the left side.
 You may feel tightness in your chest which could then potentially get worse or even get agitated during periods of extreme stress.
 Making poor lifestyle choices could also lead to conditions in which excessive pressure is put on the heart or end up causing the arteries to tighten, in turn causing pain in the left side of the chest.
 These choices include obesity, diabetes and excessive intake of tobacco and alcohol.
 If left to be unchecked, these issues could possibly lead to severe cardiac issues ranging as far as a heart attack.